Arsdeep/AutoAnnonate/README.md

 python WriteComments.py [--src SRC_DIRECTORY] [--out DST_DIRECTORY] [--excludeHiddenDirs true|false]
 ```

 Using it without any arguments will prompt you to generate exclusion lists if they aren't in current directory.
-It is recommended to generate them
+It is recommended to generate them.

 After that it will create a new "Generated" folder and start going through each file in the current directory and start putting modified files with comments in the Generated Folder.

 ### Options